What is the Difference between Twisted Pair & Non-Twisted Pair Cables?

 Conclusion

-If you need to buy Ethernet twisted-pair cable or you need help with the selection of the right cables for your network and devices.
+If you need to buy an Ethernet twisted-pair cable or you need help with the selection of the right cables for your network and devices.

 TechBlonHub